-Brain death is defined as the irreversible cessation of all function of the brain activities including the brain stem.
-Traditionally, the concept of death has always been historically linked to the cessation of heartbeat, but with advances in technology including mechanical ventilation and inotropic support therapy, an individual might have a beating heart but irreversible loss of brain functions.
+Brain death is defined as the irreversible cessation of all functions of the brain activities including the brain stem.
+Traditionally, the concept of death has always been historically linked to the cessation of heartbeat, but with advances in technology including mechanical ventilation and inotropic support therapy, an individual might have a beating heart but an irreversible loss of brain functions.

 Brain death declaration is a wholly clinical diagnosis.
 Practitioners are not required to perform another test if 2 tests for brain stem function and an apnea test are conclusive for brain death.